Troubleshoot query errors

 .

-To address this error, take the following steps:
+To address this error, follow these steps:

 - Allow BigQuery to generate a random